Hammock: Naval

 Hammocks have also been employed on spacecraft in order to utilize available space when not sleeping or resting.
 During the Apollo program, from Apollo 12 onwards, the Lunar Module was equipped with hammocks for the commander and lunar module pilot to sleep in between moonwalks.

-Mexican and Mayan
+Mexican and Maya hammocks

 In Mexico, hammocks are made in villages surrounding the capital city of the Yucatán, Mérida, and are sold throughout the world as well as locally.
-They were not part of Classic era Maya civilization; they were said to have arrived in the Yucatán from the Caribbean fewer than two centuries before the Spanish conquest.
+Most accounts hold that they were not part of Classic era Maya civilization; they were said to have arrived in the Yucatán from the Caribbean fewer than two centuries before the Spanish conquest.
 In addition to bark and sisal, hammocks were constructed from various materials, including palm fronds.
 Quality of native and modern hammocks depends greatly on the quality of the material, thread, and the number of threads used.
 Mayan hammocks are made on a loom and are hand woven by men, women and children.
 Hammocks are so symbolically and culturally important for the Yucatecans that even the most humble of homes have hammock hooks in the walls.